MikeMitterer/dart-material-design-lite/README.md

 # Material Design Lite for Dart
 > A GUI library and framework to develop web apps in Dart.

-> Limited support for 1.x bra
+> **Limited support for 1.x branch!**
+> Google switched from MaterialDesignLite to *[Material Components for web](https://github.com/material-components/material-components-web)*
+> The Dart-Version makes the same move.
+> I'm working on **"Material Components for Dart"**
+> Stay tuned - I'll make the move for you as smooth as possible.

 [www.material-design-lite.pub](http://www.material-design-lite.pub).